 Because of errors in respondents' original (unedited) answers to questions about insurance coverage, the NCHS warns that "the variables HILAST and HINOTYR, which reflect periods of non coverage, cannot be used to estimate the rate of uninsurance."

-Instead of using HINOTYR, researchers should using the health insurance recodes, estimating the rate of uninsurance as a residual, according to NCHS.
+Instead of using HINOTYR, researchers should use the health insurance recodes, estimating the rate of uninsurance as a residual, according to NCHS.
 Please see the variable description for HIPRIVATEE [Covered by private health insurance: Recode].
-Or use the IPUMS NHIS drop down menu and search functions for other related variables.

 Data Collection Process